culpgrant/strava_mds/README.md

 - [ ] Do a cloud project with deploying
     - Dagster, DBT, Docker, Kubernetes, Terraform
 - [ ] Maybe do an LLM over the dataset? idk
+- Things to test for:
+    - [ ] Dagster Assets should be in a group